thomas0299/thomas0299.github.io/_pages/about.md

 <center><img src="/images/profile/yukka_logo.png" width="500" height="500" /></center>

-During the day, I work as a Data Scientist at [YUKKA Lab](https://www.yukkalab.com/), developing a Knowledge Graph, modelling the internaitonal business and economic ecosystem, for our NLP models.
+During the day, I work as a Data Scientist at [YUKKA Lab](https://www.yukkalab.com/), developing a Knowledge Graph, modelling the international business and economic ecosystem, for our NLP models.
 Our KG has been scaled to over 2.5m entities and over 7m relations.
 Our Knowledge Graph is used for Named-Entity Linking, Named-Entity Recognition and is enriched by a Relation Extraction model.

 <center><img src="/images/profile/hike.png" width="500" height="500" /></center>